Restaurants in South City Centre (D2)

 Tip: Walk-in only daily; the room seats around twenty around the communal table.
 Arrive early Friday and Saturday.

-Amy Austin on Drury Street in Dublin, the Drury Street Car Park wine bar with sixteen taps and a Bib Gourmand small-plates menu, the south side's go-to bottle bar.
+Amy Austin on Drury Street in Dublin is the Drury Street Car Park wine bar, with sixteen taps and a Bib Gourmand small-plates menu that draws the south-side.

 Signature pour: Italian white on tap from the daily list